-- 5. The paper must be submitted to receive a mark for the course. - 6.
+- 1. This paper is the introduction section to the concept paper.
+It presents the ideas being discussed and the organization of the second and final paper.
+This introduction section is to be no more than one page. - 2.
+An initial literature review is to be done to define the selected concept using two different sources.
+Required or recommended textbooks will not be accepted as sources.
+Dictionaries or encyclopedias can be used for definitions. - 3.
+Your paper must follow APA guidelines for referencing in the text, spelling, grammar, format and content. - 4.
+A reference list must be included that follows APA. - 5.
+The paper must be submitted to receive a mark for the course. - 6.
 Marks will be assigned according to three criteria: content, structure or organization and mechanics of writing.
 The paper will be marked out of 10.
 See marking scheme criteria below.
 Late marks are deducted from the paper mark and not from the total course. - 7.
-To ensure security of your paper, please submit your paper to your tutor on the due date; do not submit them to the tutor's mailbox or desk. - 8.
+One copy will be submitted in class to your tutor at 08:30 and the other copy will be submitted electronically for 08:30 on the due date. - 8.
 If your paper is late, 10 marks will be deducted for each school day it is late.
-Extensions are granted in exceptional situations (e.g., illness with a medical note, bereavement, etc.) and must be requested at least 24 hours before the deadline from your course leader.

-9. 25% will be deducted from the final grade of this paper for plagiarism.
+Extensions are granted in exceptional situations (e.g., illness with a medical note, bereavement, etc.) and must be requested at least 24 hours before the deadline from your course leader. - 9.
+25% will be deducted from the final grade of this paper for plagiarism.